In the Wet: Plot summary

 The story is opened by its initial narrator - an Anglican priest in the Bush Brotherhood named Roger Hargreaves - who describes his ordinary circumstances in a large parish of the Queensland outback in 1953.
 As part of his duties, he has to minister to the dying and this brings him into contact with an aged, alcoholic, opium-smoking, diseased, ex-pilot and ex-ringer named Stevie.

 Caught in Stevie's squalid cabin in a heavy rainy season, Hargreaves struggles with recurring malaria whilst on deathwatch for Stevie.
 As both men are in altered mental states the story shifts and Stevie becomes David 'Nigger' Anderson, a decorated member of the Royal Australian Air Force, telling his story to Hargreaves.
 But this is a story set 30 years in the future, in 1983.

 David Anderson is a quadroon, of mixed European and Aboriginal ancestry.
 As a first rate pilot he is chosen by his country to be a member of an elite test pilot team in the UK.
 Although of humble origins, Anderson has advanced quickly in the RAAF and is soon offered a position commanding one of two aircraft of the Queen's Flight.

 The England of the 1983 in the story is a technically advanced country that has been abused and bled dry by Socialism.
-Austerity is the watchword, and rationing is still in force.
-It is an England in which the Royal Family is revered by the common people, but abused by politicians who use them as whipping boys for the economic woes of England.
-When the politicians attempt indirectly to control the foreign travel of the monarch by curtailing her use of UK government aircraft, the Canadian and Australian governments each donate a modern jet transport to the Queen's Flight, provide for operating expenses, and furnish crews.
+Austerity is the watchword, and food is rationed.
+In this England the Royal Family is revered by the common people but politicians use them as whipping boys for England's economic woes.
+Politicians attempt indirectly to control the foreign travel of the monarch by curtailing her use of UK government aircraft, and the Canadian and Australian governments each donate a modern jet transport to the Queen's Flight, provide for operating expenses, and furnish crews.
 Anderson is chosen as the captain of the Australian plane.
-Both Canada and Australia are heavily royalist countries, and Anderson is shocked at one point by the suggestion that Australia could become a republic.
-Both are democracies, though subject to the "multiple vote"—everyone gets one vote, but other votes can be earned by individuals, up to a maximum of seven.
-Anderson himself has three votes in Australian elections.
+Canada and Australia are mostly royalist, and Anderson is shocked at one point by the suggestion that Australia could become a republic.

+Australia has adopted the "multiple vote"—every adult gets one vote and additional votes can be earned, up to a maximum of seven.
+The unequal vote weighting ensures mature and wise representation.
+Anderson himself has three votes in Australian elections, due to his job and education.